 Trends are a funny thing.
 Contagious and fleeting, they are beloved one minute and tossed the next.
-This might work well when dealing with sweaters or t-shirts that you can wear until the holes start creeping in, but it’s not so practical when shopping for a sofa you’re hoping to keep for the better part a decade (or two).
-And while some trends in the design world start as fads but become timeworn classics—take hand-thrown ceramics for instance—others have a shorter shelf life.
-We all remember chevrons, don’t we?
+This cycle might work well when you’re dealing with sweaters or T-shirts that you can wear until the holes start creeping in, but it’s not so practical when shopping for a sofa you’re hoping to keep for the better part a decade (or two).
+And while some trends in the design world eventually become timeworn classics—take hand-thrown ceramics, for instance—others have a shorter shelf life.

-We’d like to take a moment to focus on the latter—the trends that, despite their undeniable appeal—may not stand the test of time or incorporate well in your décor for years to come.
-We’re not saying to avoid them altogether, but rather to proceed with caution and ask yourself questions like “Will I still like this in five years?” and “Will it work with the décor I already have?” before pulling out your credit card.
+We’d like to take a moment to focus on the latter—the trends that, despite their undeniable appeal, may not mesh with your decor for years to come.
+We’re not saying to avoid them altogether, but rather to proceed with caution and ask yourself questions like “Will I still like this in five years?” and “Will it work with the decor I already have?” before pulling out your credit card.
 Naturally, we couldn’t just present a problem without a solution, so we also sourced a few trends that you might like to consider instead—ones that, in our humble opinion, may have a longer shelf life in your home.

 Skip Globe Lamps, Try Mushroom Lamps

-After the exposed bulb craze came globe lamps and chandeliers often finished with a brass structure—a nod to midcentury Italian lighting by brands such as Stilnovo.
-And while we would never turn down a true piece from the Italian retailer, we have also seen more than enough iterations of globe lighting to last us a lifetime.
-Instead of jumping on the oversaturated train that has become globe lamps, may we suggest the next biggest trend in lighting design: the mushroom lamp.
+After the exposed-bulb craze came globe lamps and chandeliers often finished with a brass structure—a nod to mid-century Italian lighting by brands such as Stilnovo.
+And while we would never turn down a true piece from the Italian retailer, we’ve also seen more than enough iterations of globe lighting to last us a lifetime.
+Instead of jumping on the oversaturated train, may we suggest the next biggest trend in lighting design: the mushroom lamp.

 These curious-looking lamps aren’t new.
 They were popular in the 1970s thanks to designers like Vico Magistretti.
-Many contemporary designers like Tom Dixon and Normann Copenhagen are also jumping on board and designing their own version—even CB2 has one.
-And we’re not mad about it.
-In fact, we’re fully on board.
+Many contemporary designers such as Tom Dixon and Normann Copenhagen are also coming on board and designing their own versions—even CB2 has one.
+And we’re not mad at it.

 Atollo Table Light, Design Within Reach, from $915